nus-cs2030s/2021-s2/docs/37-forkjoin.md

 In Java, we can create a task that we can fork and join as an instance of abstract class `RecursiveTask<T>`.  `RecursiveTask<T>` supports the methods `fork()`, which submits a smaller version of the task for execution, and `join()` (which waits for the smaller tasks to complete and return).   `RecursiveTask<T>` has an abstract method `compute()`, which we, as the client, have to define to specify what computation we want to compute.

-Here is a simple `RecursiveTask<T>` that recursively sum up the content of an array:
+Here is a simple `RecursiveTask<T>` that recursively sums up the content of an array:
 ```Java
 class Summer extends RecursiveTask<Integer> {
     private static final int FORK_THRESHOLD = 2;